 Nature: | 78° to 82°F |

 Neon Tetra has an olive-green body with blue tinges, red flashes, and stripes around its eyes.
-They are a peaceful type of tetra fish species that will get along with other tropical fish if their temperatures are close.
+They are a peaceful tetra fish species that will get along with other tropical fish if their temperatures are close.

 Neon Tetra gets its name from the British flash of blue running through the rest of their body, which simulates glowing neon lights.
 They are a peaceful and social tetra fish species that usually live in small groups.